‘EMPIRE OF DEATH’

 I still place ‘The Railway of Time’ after ‘Empire of Death’ though, since I feel Nyssa has progressed beyond her early stages of travelling with the Doctor.
 There could be a reason for why Nyssa forgot she was on a train in ‘Empire of Death’ in ‘The Railway of Time’, but that’s a story for another time. 🙂

 At the end of the book, there are some historical notes by David Bishop on places and characters featured in the story.
-There is also an acknowledgements page by the writer and blurbs/synopsises for upcoming ‘Doctor Who’ books including ‘Scream of the Shalka’ and two Eighth Doctor stories.
+There is also an acknowledgements page by the writer and blurbs/synopsises for upcoming ‘Doctor Who’ books including the ‘Scream of the Shalka’ novelization and two Eighth Doctor stories.

 I would love it if ‘Empire of Death’ was adapted into a Big Finish audio drama.
 I’m sure it’s a story that Peter Davison and Sarah Sutton would enjoy doing.
 I wonder who they would cast for Tremas in the story.
 Would they get Pauline Collins to play Queen Victoria in this story from the TV series?